Kind and serious

 Dad is my dawn

-Flipping through the pages of the book "Big Brother Nguyen Luong Bang", we realized that in almost every photo, the comrade was smiling brightly.
+Flipping through the pages of the book "Elder Brother Nguyen Luong Bang", we realized that in almost every photo, the comrade was smiling brightly.
 Mrs. Van said that although work was always busy and stressful, her father was very cheerful and humorous.
 "During meals, my parents often talked humorously and laughed a lot.
-Whenever we saw that they didn't talk or laugh much during meals, my sisters and I would whisper and guess that my parents were angry with each other," Mrs. Van recalled.
+Whenever we saw the two of them not talking or laughing much during meals, my sisters and I would whisper and guess that my parents were angry with each other," Mrs. Van recalled.

 Ms. Van said that she only guessed that her parents were less humorous, but she had never seen the two of them quarrel or raise their voices at each other in front of their children.
-Normally, Nguyen Luong Bang and his wife got along very well.
+Normally, Mr. Nguyen Luong Bang and his wife got along very well.
 "The father would usually be the one to come up with ideas and policies, while the mother would be the one to carry them out with high consensus.
 The return of the house to the Party and State after the old man passed away was also carried out by the mother according to the father's wishes," Ms. Van said.

 Telling us about Vice President Nguyen Luong Bang, Ms. Nguyen Tuong Van affirmed that the dawn of her life was the example of her father and mother.

-SNOW WINDSource
+SNOW AND WINDSource

 Comment (0)